TL;DR: The Scrum Product Owner Anti-Patterns

 You can spot most of the product owner anti-patterns in the PO’s backyard — the product backlog and its refinement:

-- Prioritization by proxy: A single stakeholder or a committee of stakeholder prioritizes the product backlog.
+- Prioritization by proxy: A single stakeholder or a committee of stakeholders prioritizes the product backlog.
 (The strength of Scrum is building on the strong position of the product owner.
 The product owner is the only person to decide what tasks become product backlog items.
 Hence, the product owner also decides on the priority.
 Take away that empowerment, and Scrum turns into a pretty robust waterfall 2.0 process.)

 - Over-sized: The product backlog contains more items than the scrum team can deliver within three to four sprints.
 (This way the product owner creates waste by hoarding issues that might never materialize.)